chiawen0104/chn_review_aste/README.md

 - Inference:
 `bash inference.sh`
-  Please train the model first and note your path for output model.
+  Please train the model before inference and note your path for the model.